Java Methods and Basic Object-Oriented Programming

 }

-These attributes (also called fields or properties) define what every Car object will have.
-Every car will have a make, a model, and a year of manufacture.
+These attributes (also called fields or properties) define what every Car object will possess.
+Each car will have a make, a model, and a year of manufacture.

-The private keyword means these attributes can only be accessed within the class.
-This is a concept called encapsulation, which helps protect the data within our objects.
+The private keyword signifies that these attributes can only be accessed from within the class itself.
+This is an example of encapsulation, a concept that helps protect the integrity of data within our objects.

 // Constructor